 Multidrug-resistant (MDR) typhoid, defined as resistance to three first-line antibiotics used to treat typhoid—chloramphenicol, ampicillin, and cotrimoxazole— first appeared in the 1970s and has since spread globally.
 Of particular concern is a MDR strain of typhoid called H58, which has been identified in many parts of Asia, sub-Saharan Africa, and most recently, Latin America.
 Given its widespread prevalence, the H58 strain is considered the globally dominant strain of MDR typhoid.

 In response to MDR typhoid, a different class of antibiotics, called fluoroquinolones, became the preferred treatment regimen in the 1990s.
 As fluoroquinolones were used more frequently, however, typhoid again adapted, leading to emergence of fluoroquinolone-resistant typhoid strains, which are widespread in South Asia.
 This development has left azithromycin and third-generation cephalosporins as preferred treatment options.
-Alarmingly, in 2016, researchers first identified XDR typhoid in Pakistan, and this ongoing outbreak has infected more than 15,000 people since it began.
-This strain is resistant to chloramphenicol, ampicillin, cotrimoxazole, streptomycin, fluoroquinolones, and third-generation cephalosporins.
+Alarmingly, in 2016, researchers first identified XDR typhoid in Pakistan.
+These strains are resistant to five classes of antibiotics: chloramphenicol, ampicillin, cotrimoxazole, streptomycin, fluoroquinolones, and third-generation cephalosporins.
 This leaves only one oral antibiotic, azithromycin, that is effective in treating XDR typhoid patients; however, azithromycin resistance is now also emerging.
+Most typhoid cases in Sindh Province, Pakistan, where XDR first emerged, are now XDR.
 This increases concerns around no longer having effective, oral antibiotic treatments.

 Intravenous antibiotics, which are required in advanced, severe cases, are more expensive and less readily accessible, placing greater costs and pressure on public health systems in low-income countries.
 When effective antibiotics are inaccessible, typhoid becomes untreatable.
 Currently, if left untreated, 10 to 20 percent of typhoid cases can be fatal due to resulting complications.